gh-mentor/c-sharp-workshop/ex3-template-method-pattern/README..md

    - "The code as written renders output to the console.
 How can I modify it to allow for different output formats, such as JSON or XML, while still adhering to the Template Method Pattern?"

-By following these instructions and using the provided prompts, you can refactor the project to adhere to best practices and ensure it is well-documented and testable.